arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 ### interact with Arista devices using gNMI

-Lets use the following RPC: capabilites, get, subscribe, update, replace, and delete.
+Lets use the following RPC: capabilites, get, subscribe, set.

 #### Capabilities RPC